AndreusSH/Tgif/README.md

-﻿### Tgif
+﻿# Tgif
+##What does it do?
-Bootstap + Javascript website that display US Senators and house representatives with the possibility to use multiple filters.
+Website that display US Senators and house representatives with the possibility to use multiple filters and aggregates data about their attendace.
+###Technologies used
+Bootstap + Javascript